 Information for the change journey

-Change isn’t a one hit wonder launch and that the journey from confusion to commitment needs to be fed with information . . .
+Change isn’t a one-hit wonder launch.
+The journey from confusion to commitment needs to be fed with information.
 Information that is the root and cause of your communications vehicle.
-It’s information to suit the needs of the change journey so there is a flow and gradual change in style to how you deliver that information; from premise and philosophy to facts that clarify and confirm, to stories that engage and embed.
+It’s information to suit the needs of the change journey.
+So there is a flow and gradual change in style to how you deliver that information.
+From premise and philosophy to facts that clarify and confirm, to stories that engage and embed.

-Most importantly, you become a key part of a team with your change agents and managers, holding them to the message whilst supporting their role and helping them to do the bits that may not be their strength.
+Most importantly, you become a key part of a team with your change agents and managers.
+Hold them to the message whilst supporting their role and helping them to do the bits that may not be their strength.

-With any luck, the next time your CEO tells you that the organisation is about to go through change, you will be ready to guide them in what’s needed from the communications vehicle to support that.
+With any luck, the next time your CEO tells you the organisation is about to go through change, you’ll be ready to guide them in what’s needed – from the communications vehicle to support change.

 Change expert Martin Fenwick